MicrosoftDocs/dataexplorer-docs/data-explorer/error-codes.md

 The following list contains error codes you may come across during [ingestion](ingest-data-overview.md).
 When you enable failed ingestion [diagnostic logs](using-diagnostic-logs.md#ingestion-logs-schema) on your cluster, you can see error codes in the **Failed ingestion** operation log.
 You can also monitor the **Ingestion result** [metric](using-metrics.md#ingestion-metrics) to see the **Category** of ingestion errors, but not the specific error codes.
 Errors below are organized by these categories.

 > [!NOTE]
-> If the error is transient, retrying the ingestion may succeed.
+> For transient errors or 'General_RetryAttemptsExceeded' error, retrying the ingestion may succeed.

 ## Category: BadFormat